Chemical Dependency Professionals of Washington State Bylaws

 B. The First Vice President shall perform the duties of the President in the President's absence or if any vacancy in that office occurs, and shall undertake such other responsibilities as CDPWS or the Executive committee may assign.

-C. The Second Vice President shall perform the duties of the President in the absence of the President and the First Vice President.
+C. The Immediate Past President shall perform the duties of the President in the absence of the President and the First Vice President.

 D. The Secretary shall be the custodian of the records and documents of CDPWS except for the financial records.
-The Secretary shall be responsible for sending notices of Executive Committee meetings, complete with agendas, to all members of CDPWS at least ( ) days prior to the meetings.
 The Secretary shall promote membership in CDPWS and act upon all membership applications and questions of eligibility.
 The Secretary shall maintain a record of the proceedings of all meetings of CDPWS and the Executive Committee.

 E. The Treasurer shall monitor all revenues and expenditures of CDPWS and shall be responsible for the maintenance of complete and accurate financial accounts.
 The Treasurer shall, prior to each meeting of CDPWS or Executive Committee, prepare a financial report and shall present such a report at the meeting.
 The Treasurer shall be responsible for the filing of any and all annual financial documents with the State of Washington and the Internal Revenue Service.